hyphanet/website/content/2019-09-09-false-positives.md

 the court from checking their claims.

-Yes, it is hard to correctly trace anonymous activity in Freenet to a specific user.
+Yes, it is hard to correctly trace activity in Freenet to a specific user.
 Without this property, Freenet could not protect Freedom of speech and of the press, both of which are under attack throughout the world.